rushikc/pennywise/SETUP.md

      USER_EMAIL=your-actual-mail@gmail.com
      ```
      - Replace `your-actual-mail@gmail.com` with your actual email address.

   2. **Create  the `env.js` file in the appScript folder:**
      - Create a new file named `env.js` in the `appScript` folder
      - Add the following content to the file:
      ```javascript
-     const PROJECT_ID = 'your-project-id'; // Replace with your actual project ID const USER_ID = 'pennywise'; // Replace with your actual user ID const PROJECT_REGION = 'us-central1';
+     const PROJECT_ID = 'your-project-id'; // Replace with your actual project ID const PROJECT_REGION = 'us-central1';

      ```
      - Replace `your-project-id` with your actual Firebase project ID.
      - Replace `pennywise` with your user if , it will be used in expense JSON in firestore,  you can add your name, nickname or anything which you want to use as user id.